 - Name your connection – The name of your VXC to be shown in the Megaport Portal.

 - Invoice Reference – This is an optional field.
 It can be any text, such as a PO number or billing reference number.

 - Rate Limit – This is the speed of your connection in Mbps.
 Accepted values are in 1 Mbps increments up to the Port rate size.

 Provide the connection details for the service.

 - Preferred VLAN – The VLAN for this connection that you will receive via the Port.
 This must be a unique VLAN ID on this Port and can range from 2 to 4093.
-You can also select the toggle to “untag” this VXC.
-This will remove the VLAN tagging for this connection but will also mean only one VXC can be deployed on this Port.
+Alternatively, you can click Untag.
+This selection removes the VLAN tagging for this connection but also means that only one VXC can be deployed on this Port.

 - ASN – You must own a registered Publicly routable ASN.

-- MAC Address – MAC address of your device used to peer.
+- MAC Address – The MAC address of your device used to peer.

-- Graph Visibility – You can select Public or Private visibility.
+- Graph Visibility – Select Public or Private visibility.
 If Public is selected, the usage graph will be visible on the MegaIX.
 If Private is selected, the usage graph will not be visible.

 Click Next and add the VXC and proceed through the checkout process.